GSA/cio.gov-redo/_posts/2018-02-02-hiring-event-results.md

 ---
-layout: blog
+layout: post
-title: 'Preliminary Results of the CIO Council’s Government-wide Hiring Event Demonstrate Effectiveness of CXO Collaboration'
+title: Preliminary Results of the CIO Council’s Government-wide Hiring Event Demonstrate Effectiveness of CXO Collaboration
-description:
+excerpt: Recent industry reports project a 1.8 million cybersecurity workforce shortage across the globe by 2022.
+To operate and innovate in the federal IT space, the United States Federal Government must continue to invest in recruiting the necessary talent.
-date: 2018-02-02
+date: February 2, 2018
 display-date: 2 February 2018
 author: CIO Council Operations
 tags: workforce 2018

-image:
-image-thumbnail: /assets/img/CIO-council-Logo-silver1.png
-img-alt: CIOC Logo
+permalink:
 ---
 Recent industry reports project a 1.8 million cybersecurity workforce shortage across the globe by 2022.